zalyoung/gitlab-handbook/content/handbook/business-technology/enterprise-applications/pmo/_index.md

 Visit the [Governance and IT Program Management](/handbook/business-technology/enterprise-applications/pmo/pmo-governance/) page to understand the methodology adopted by the IT EntApps PMO team for all GitLab EntApps programs aimed at achieving the following objectives:

-- Ensuring robust results and efficient execution.
+- Ensure robust results and efficient execution.
-- Ensuring proper scoping aligned with our value of iteration.
+- Scope projects effectively, aligning with iterative values.
-- Engaging appropriate stakeholders in line with our value of collaboration.
+- Engage relevant stakeholders to foster collaboration.
-- Maintaining proper documentation for compliance, consistent with our transparency value.
+- Maintain transparent and compliant documentation practices.

 ## Project Epics & Issues